-You can open and manage two or more projects all in one Gantt chart.
-This is especially useful if you're overseeing several projects everyday.
+Did you know you can open and manage 2 or more projects all in one gantt chart?
+This is especially useful if you're overseeing several projects every day.

-There are three ways to open multiple projects at once:
+There are 3 ways to open multiple projects at once:

 You can refer to this tutorial for more info on how to open multiple projects simultaneously.

-Reaching out to a teammate for a progress update can be a drag when you have to constantly draft a follow up email from scratch.
-TeamGantt solves this problem by allowing you to automatically request a progress update with just two clicks.
+Reaching out to a teammate for a progress update can be a drag when you have to constantly draft follow-up emails from scratch.
+TeamGantt solves this problem by allowing you to automatically request a progress update with just 2 clicks.

-Did you know you can adjust the view of your project to display on either a daily or weekly basis?
-The Zoom feature gives you the option to either zoom in and out of the chart, with 60% Week View as the farthest you can zoom out (36 months).
+Did you know you can adjust the view of your project to display tasks on either a daily or weekly basis?
+TeamGantt’s Zoom feature gives you the option to zoom in and out of the chart, with 60% Week View (36 months) as the farthest you can zoom out.

-Under this same menu is the option to change the font size of the chart.
-You can choose between 9 to 16 points, whichever suits you best.
+Under this same menu, you’ll also find an option to change the font size of the chart.
+You can choose between 9 and 16 points—whichever suits you best!

-To share or embed your Gantt chart, you can either go to Menu » Embed and grab the iFrame or URL of the chart from the dialog box.
-Within the same window, you can change the settings of the embed to either hide or display certain information, such as documents, comments, est. hours, and the like.
+To share or embed your gantt chart, go to Menu > Embed, select your project name, and copy the iFrame or URL for the chart from the dialog box.
+You can customize what your viewer will see by adjusting the embed settings to either hide or display certain information, such as documents, comments, estimated hours, etc.

-If you want to grab a quick link to share, scroll down to the bottom of the chart and click on Share » Copy link to Chart to grab the URL of your project.
+Just want to grab a quick link to share?
+Scroll down to the bottom of the chart, and click Share > Copy Link to Chart to get a view-only URL for your project.

-When working on two or more projects, you may need to move certain groups of tasks from one project to another.
+When working on 2 or more projects, you may need to move tasks from one project to another.
 Lucky for you, we've made the process extremely easy to do!

 This same drag-and-drop process can also be used for individual or multiple tasks.
 Check out this tutorial or watch the video below to see how to select and reschedule multiple tasks at once.